Documents and Information Generally Available Through Information or Access Requests

 - anything we sent you concerning support payments.

-To protect the confidential information of the parties involved and maintain the integrity of the tax system, we cannot release the following:
+To protect the confidential information of the parties involved and maintain the integrity of the tax system, we may refuse to release the following:

 - information protected by attorney-client privilege;